yonkahlon/Zenject/README.md

 ## <a id="game-object-bind-methods"></a>Game Object Bind Methods

-For bindings that create new game objects (eg. FromPrefab or FromGameObject) there are also two extra bind methods
+For bindings that create new game objects (eg. FromComponentInNewPrefab or FromGameObject) there are also two extra bind methods

 * **WithGameObjectName** = The name to give the new Game Object associated with this binding.

     ```csharp
-    Container.Bind<Foo>().FromPrefabResource("Some/Path/Foo").WithGameObjectName("Foo1");
+    Container.Bind<Foo>().FromComponentInNewPrefabResource("Some/Path/Foo").WithGameObjectName("Foo1");
     Container.Bind<Foo>().FromGameObject().WithGameObjectName("Foo2");
     ```